 However, there are a few key principles to remember when it comes to demand generation using whitepapers, and then converting leads into customers.

-When running a whitepaper or eBook campaign you will likely be generating a large volume of response with an initial engagement, and capturing an email address.
-This is the perfect set up to use for a lead nurturing campaign.
+When running a whitepaper or ebook campaign, you will likely be generating a large volume of responses with an initial engagement, and capturing an email address.
+This is the perfect setup to use for a lead nurturing campaign.

 Even if you haven’t invested in complex marketing technology, there are some ways you can improve results by agreeing when custody of the lead passes from Marketing to Sales.

-Obviously that is the ultimate goal, however when you generate leads with a whitepaper campaign you’re engaging prospects that are in the research phase of the buyer’s journey.
-One way to offer value on your follow up call is to offer more information or marketing collateral around that particular area.
+Obviously that is the ultimate goal, however, with a whitepaper lead generation campaign, you’re engaging prospects that are in the research phase of the buyer’s journey.
+One way to offer value on your follow-up call is to offer more information or marketing collateral around that particular area.